Hypercubers/dev.hypercubing.xyz/docs/hsc/lua/basic.md

 # Basics

-!!! warning "This API is not stable and may change in future versions"

 See the [Lua 5.4 reference manual](https://www.lua.org/manual/5.4/manual.html) for general Lua functionality.

 Hyperspeedcube user code is run in a [sandbox](http://lua-users.org/wiki/SandBoxes), with some Lua functionality restricted.
 The following globals are available from the Lua standard library: